mongodb/specifications/source/server-selection/server-selection-tests.rst

 The Server Selection spec mandates that multi-threaded or async drivers select a server from within the latency window according to their operationCounts.
-There are YAML tests verifying that drivers implement this selection correctly.
+There are YAML tests verifying that drivers implement this selection correctly which can be found in the ``tests/in_window`` directory.
+There is also a prose test that can be found in the tests README.
 Multi-threaded or async drivers implementing the spec MUST use them to test their implementations.

-The tests each include some information about the servers within the latency window.
+The YAML tests each include some information about the servers within the latency window.
 For each case, the driver passes this information into whatever function it uses to select from within the window.
 Because the selection algorithm relies on randomness, this process MUST be repeated 2000 times.
 Once the 2000 selections are complete, the runner tallies up the number of times each server was selected and compares those counts to the expected results included in the test case.
 Specifics of the test format and how to run the tests are included in the tests README.

 Application-Provided Server Selector